 On this page

-Note: UMP does not cover dental services; search for dental providers through PEBB.
+Note: UMP does not cover most dental services.
+Search for dental providers through the PEBB Program.

-- You pay less: 15 percent of the allowed amount for most services after you pay your medical deductible - compared to 40 percent of the allowed amount with participating providers.
+- You pay less: 15 percent of the plan allowed amount for most covered services after you pay your medical deductible.

-If you see an out-of-network provider that is not a covered provider type, the plan will not pay for any of the services received; you will be responsible for all charges.
-As with all noncovered services, any payments you make to a noncovered provider type will not apply toward your medical deductible or medical out-of-pocket limit.
+If you see an out-of-network provider who is not a covered provider type, the plan will not pay for any of the services you received.
+You will be responsible for all charges.
+As with all noncovered services, any payments you make to a noncovered provider type will not count toward your medical deductible or medical out-of-pocket limit.